 A lot has changed in the New York City vegan scene in recent years.
 Some of my favorite vegan restaurants such as V-Note, Gobo, and Pure Food & Wine closed due to the high cost of organic food, rising real estate prices in Manhattan, and other circumstances.

-It was definitely sad to hear that these restaurants closed, especially since the food and atmosphere they had were so great, and I have many fond memories of times spent there with family and friends.
-At the same time, however, there’s been a lot of exciting and positive new developments in the NYC vegan foodie scene.
+It was sad to hear that these restaurants closed, especially since the food and atmosphere they had were so great, and I have fond memories of times spent there with family and friends.
+At the same time, however, there’s been some exciting and positive new developments in the NYC vegan scene.
 A few new vegan restaurants always pop up each year and restaurateur Ravi DeRossi is in the process of veganizing most of his 15 bars and restaurants.
-Additionally, a company called Veganizers has been approaching several restaurants in the city with the proposal that they go vegan, and so far have convinced Cafe Frida and Ella Kitchen & Bar, both on the Upper West Side, to veganize their menu!

 With all this transformation taking place, I thought it was time I updated my list of favorite NYC restaurants.
 For those of you who don’t know, New York is mecca for vegans.
-We have the most concentrated abundance of vegan restaurants in the world.
-If you visit the city, make sure you check out at least a few.
-And bring your checkbook! (jk, I’m pretty sure none of them take checks).
-They can be quite expensive – but then again, everything in the city is expensive and in this case you’re paying for quality, organic ingredients and a cool atmosphere.
+It is just behind London (the birthplace of veganism) in having the greatest concentration of vegan restaurants in the world.
+If you visit the city, it’s definitely worth checking out at least one, but be forewarned that they can be quite expensive.
+Then again, everything in the city is expensive and in this case you’re paying for quality, organic ingredients and a cool atmosphere.

 Hangawi – Midtown